by Brian A. Wilkins

 ORIGINAL LINK: http://blog.operation-nation.com/2010/08/31/eleventh-amendment-is-unconstitutional-must-be-repealed.aspx

-While Fox News and “right wing” groups are screaming for a repeal of Sec.
-I of the Fourteenth Amendment (the Citizenship Clause; in an effort to prevent anymore Mexicans from becoming U.S. citizens); and while liberals and MSNBC continue crying about our absolute right to bear arms and protect ourselves contained in the Second Amendment, the Eleventh Amendment continues encouraging and protecting the malfeasant, criminal behavior of judges, prosecutors, police, and many other government officials across the country.
+Fox News and right wing groups are screaming for a repeal of Sec.
+I of the Fourteenth Amendment (the Citizenship Clause) in an effort to prevent anymore Mexicans from becoming U.S. citizens.
+Meanwhile liberals and MSNBC continue crying about our absolute right to bear arms and self-defense contained in the Second Amendment.
+Its all great theater and a great distraction from the Eleventh Amendment, which encourages and protects malfeasance and flat-out criminal behavior by judges, prosecutors, police, and many other government officials in the United States.

 The State of Georgia refused to answer the federal complaint, claiming it had sovereign immunity from lawsuits or any other prosecution brought by a citizen.
 Article III, Sec.
-2 of the U.S. Constitution says otherwise, and the Supreme Court ruled in favor of Chisholm in 1793.
-Less than a year later, the U.S. Congress passed the Eleventh Amendment (ironically, the government’s FIRST AMENDMENT after the Bill of Rights) and it was ratified on February 7, 1795, voiding the Chisolm decision and laying the foundation for criminal behavior among state officials.
-And since its ratification, the Bill of Rights, meant to protect citizens of the United States, has progressively lost the power the American people thought it gave them.
+2 of the U.S. Constitution said otherwise, and the Supreme Court ruled in favor of Chisholm in 1793.
+Less than a year later, the U.S. Congress passed the Eleventh Amendment, which is ironically the government’s FIRST AMENDMENT after the Bill of Rights.
+It was ratified on February 7, 1795, voiding the Chisolm decision and laying the foundation for criminal behavior among state officials.
+Since its ratification, the Bill of Rights, meant to protect citizens of the United States, has progressively lost the power the American people thought it gave them.

-The term “the State” has been made synonymous with certain individuals, particularly prosecutors and judges, who are the only people in the United States who can LEGALLY break the law, because they are “the State.”
-The Eleventh Amendment provides absolute immunity from all civil actions brought by U.S. citizens against malfeasant, criminal state officials, and it gives said corrupt officials a constitutional hiding place when they know they’ve done wrong.
+The term “the State” has been made synonymous with certain individuals, particularly prosecutors and judges.
+These are the only people in the United States who can legally break the law because they are “the State.”
+The Eleventh Amendment provides absolute immunity from all civil actions brought by U.S. citizens against malfeasant, criminal state officials.
+It essentially gives said corrupt officials a Constitutional hiding place when they know they’ve done wrong.

-Qualified immunity is a simple concept: don’t violate American citizens’ WELL-ESTABLISHED Constitutional rights, while acting as a cop, U.S. agent, etc., and you’ll QUALIFY for immunity from virtually all prosecution.
-In other words, respect our First Amendment rights to freedom of speech, press, and religion; our Sixth Amendment rights to a speedy trial and to competent counsel when “the State” prosecutes American citizens; etc. These aforementioned individuals are “disqualified” from this constitutional perk when our rights are blatantly violated.
-But it takes years of litigation and money for an attorney that most Americans cannot afford, to actually attempt holding the malfeasant official accountable, thus the criminals will get away with it anyway.
+Qualified immunity is a simple concept: don’t violate American citizens’ well-established Constitutional rights while acting as a cop, U.S. agent, etc., and you’ll QUALIFY for immunity from virtually all prosecution.
+In other words, respect our First Amendment rights to freedom of speech, press, and religion; our Sixth Amendment rights to a speedy trial and to competent counsel when “the State” prosecutes American citizens; etc. These aforementioned individuals are “disqualified” from this Constitutional perk when the rights of Americans are blatantly violated.
+But it takes years of litigation and money for an attorney that most Americans cannot afford, to actually attempt holding malfeasant officials accountable, thus the criminals will get away with it anyway.

-The “absolute immunity” for judges and prosecutors is even scarier.
-Republicans love Ronald Reagan so much because of his 1986 crime bill, his privatization of prisons, and the subsequent money grab from cheap prison labor and unpayable fines and “restitution” to thousands of unwitting Americans.
+The absolute immunity for judges and prosecutors is even scarier.
+Republicans love Ronald Reagan so much because of his 1986 crime bill, his privatization of prisons, and the subsequent money grab from cheap prison labor, punitive fines, and restitution to thousands of unwitting Americans.

-And in one of the more disgusting cases in recent memory (and a rare occurrence of acountability), Judges Mark Ciavarella and Michael Conahan, two former Pennsylvania judges, locked up children for years…for money.
+The new law embolden judges and prosecutors like no other time in U.S. history.
+One of the more disgusting cases in recent memory (and a rare occurrence of accountability), Mark Ciavarella and Michael Conahan, two former Pennsylvania judges, locked up children for years, for money.

-Reagan’s crime bill, which could have been fixed by Democratic President Bill Clinton’s 1994 crime bill (but political pandering prevented that), neatly incorporated the Imbler decision, shielding state and federal prosecutors from any sort of accountability for their actions, which resulted in an astronomically creepy spike in the U.S. prison population from the time Reagan was inaugurated.
+Reagan’s crime bill, which could have been fixed by Democratic President Bill Clinton’s 1994 crime bill (but political pandering and an $8.7 billion gift to private prisons prevented that), neatly incorporated the Imbler decision, and further shielded state and federal prosecutors from any sort of accountability for their actions.
+This resulted in an astronomically creepy spike in the U.S. prison population from the time Reagan was inaugurated.
 The numbers don’t lie.

 While both sides of the political spectrum casually demand “transparency in government,” the concept remains impossible because of Eleventh Amendment immunity.
-Our Declaration of Independence is not only hypocritical, when it declares “all men are created equal “(note: women are noticeably absent from this statement), but is flat-out false because of the Eleventh Amendment.
-When a class of people are immune to the same justice system which will imprison you five years for having a joint in your pocket, it becomes a real-life comedy, as opposed to the “comity” the state and federal judiciaries protect one another with.
+Our Declaration of Independence is not only hypocritical when it declares “all men are created equal” (since women are noticeably absent and all black people were slaves at the time), but is flat-out false because of the Eleventh Amendment.
+When a class of people are immune to the same justice system which will imprison you five years for having a joint in your pocket, it becomes a real-life comedy, as opposed to the “comity” the state and federal judiciaries used to protect one another.

 The bottom line is that the Fourteenth Amendment renders the Eleventh Amendment unconstitutional.
 The Fourteenth Amendment clearly states, “No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws.”

-Let’s break this down so the U.S. Supreme Court can understand this: the Eleventh Amendment, in and of itself, “abridge[s] the privileges or immunities of citizens of the United States” because it allows certain citizens of the U.S. to be immune from the same laws, treatises, and codes we are all made to abide by.
-States frequently “deprive any person of life, liberty, or property, without due process of law” when a criminal-minded judge or prosecutor has an agenda and convicts an otherwise innocent citizen of manufactured crimes, and there is no re-course for the victim.
+Let’s break this down so the U.S. Supreme Court can understand: the Eleventh Amendment, in and of itself, “abridge[s] the privileges or immunities of citizens of the United States” because it allows certain citizens of the U.S. to be immune from the same laws, treatises, and codes we are all forced to obey.
+States frequently “deprive any person of life, liberty, or property, without due process of law” when a criminal-minded judge or prosecutor has an agenda and convicts an otherwise innocent person of manufactured crimes, and there is no re-course for the victim.

-And finally, and obviously, there is no “equal protection of the laws” because if that were the case, you and I could lie under oath, file false police reports, kill, rape, and assault people, and either not be charged with a crime at all, or be sentenced to a fine and/or community service.
-In fact, former Major League Baseball pitcher Roger Clemens, who is currently facing federal prosecution for perjury, and his attorney should argue in court that judges and prosecutors are allowed to lie in court, so he should be able to lie under oath as well, pursuant to the Fourteenth Amendment’s “equal protection clause.”
+Finally, and obviously, there is no “equal protection of the laws.”
+If that were the case, anybody could lie under oath, file false police reports, kill, rape, and assault people, and either not be charged with a crime at all, or be sentenced to a fine and/or community service.
+Former Major League Baseball pitcher Roger Clemens, who is currently facing federal prosecution for perjury, and his attorney should argue in court that judges and prosecutors are allowed to lie in court, so he should be able to lie under oath as well, pursuant to the Fourteenth Amendment’s “equal protection clause.”

-It is not unprecedented for one U.S. Constitutional Amendment to void another (see the 18th and 21st Amendments) when it is clearly in the best interest of our country.
-But the reason the Eleventh Amendment will always stand is because we, a citizens, are asking the very judges whom are protected by this constitutional perk, to give up this virtual “get out of jail free” card they all enjoy.
-Nearly all U.S. Senators and Congress people have been lawyers and/or judges before, and thus would also never ratify an amendment relinquishing their immunity.
+It is not unprecedented for one U.S. Constitutional Amendment to void another (see the 18th and 21st Amendments) when it is clearly in the best interest of our country and people.
+But the reason the Eleventh Amendment will always stand is because we, as citizens, are asking the very judges, prosecutors, and cops whom are protected by this Constitutional perk, to give up this virtual “get out of jail free” card they all enjoy.
+Nearly all U.S. Senators and Congress people have been lawyers and/or judges before.
+They would never ratify an amendment relinquishing their immunity.

-We, as the people of the United States, must elect officials who view accountibility as an absolute necessity in goverment, and not an option, and that would include support for repeal of the Eleventh Amendment’s absolute immunity clause.
-When now-former New York State Supreme Court judge Thomas J. Spargo was convicted last year of extortion, Assistant U.S. Attorney General Lanny A. Breuer paid us all lip service and stated the obvious, in declaring “fair and impartial judgment by those entrusted to carry out the laws is the bedrock of our legal system.
+We, as the people of the United States, must elect officials who view accountability as an absolute necessity in government, not an option.
+That means candidates for high office must support repeal of the Eleventh Amendment’s absolute immunity clause.
+When now-former New York State Supreme Court justice Thomas J. Spargo was convicted last year of extortion, Assistant U.S. Attorney General Lanny A. Breuer paid us all lip service and stated the obvious: “fair and impartial judgment by those entrusted to carry out the laws is the bedrock of our legal system.
 When those sworn to uphold the law violate it, they will be held accountable.
 We cannot and will not allow the public’s faith in our legal system to be shaken by judicial corruption.”

-It will take an entirely new generation of Congress to make something like this, so favorable to the citizens of this country, actually happen.
+It will take an entirely new generation of Congress to make something like this actually happen; something so favorable to the citizens of this country.
 Tea parties, liberal parties, and all the constituents of other parties should unanimously have one thing in common, and that is repeal of the Eleventh Amendment and the creation of true transparency of government.
-But as long as “criminal justice” remains profitable, and the conspirators are comforted by the fact they will get away with it, and voters blindly keep putting the same ‘ol politicians in office, this will never happen.
+But as long as “criminal justice” remains profitable, and the conspirators are comforted by the fact they will get away with it, and voters continue blindly electing the same ‘ol politicians, this will never happen.